julien-amar/hacking-journey/0x0A - Stack overflow/README.md

 0x00000000004005a3 in start_level ()
 ```

-We notice that the program will jump to `RRQQ` (0x52525151) and that :
+We notice that the program will jump to `RRQQ` (`0x52525151`).

-We will then prepare a payload:
+We will then prepare a payload according to this structure:
 `{buffer}{return_address}{nop_slide}{shellcode}` (where **return_address** should point to the **nop_slide**).

 ```python